-Stefanie Evans is in her 11th season with the Wolves and sixth as the director of program development.
+Stefanie Evans is in her 12th season with the Wolves and second as senior director of program development.

-She has earned the American Hockey League’s award for the Western Conference’s Top Group Sales Executive each of the last three seasons – and has finished among the top three each of the last five seasons.
+She has earned the American Hockey League’s award for the Western Conference’s Top Group Sales Executive each of the last four seasons – and has finished among the top three each of the last six seasons.

 Steve Winner e-Business Specialist

-Steve Winner is in his fourth season as the team’s e-business specialist.
+Steve Winner is in his fifth season as the team’s e-business specialist.

 Prior to becoming a part of the Wolves front office, he worked for 23 years in Allstate Insurance’s IT department.
 He also worked for Electronic Golf Organizer for two years as a project manager and Jaci’s Cookies for three years in the company’s marketing, development and quality control departments.